Tomella/fsdf-elvis/README.md

 * The HTML at the base (this is where it is most likely to clash)
 * All other content under the icsm directory.

+### How it runs
+#### Postioning
+It requires a couple of environment variables ESRI_USERNAME The username to use to generate a token, ESRI_PASWORD The password needed to generate a token.

 ### Google API.
 At the moment the registered Google API key for the cloud VM is in the HTML files.
 If you want it to work on